SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 as behaving like stored properties of the enumeration case instance.
 For example,
-consider the case of requesting the sunrise and sunset time from a server.
+consider the case of requesting the sunrise and sunset times from a server.
-The server either responds with the information or it responds with some error information.
+The server either responds with the requested information, or it responds with a description of what went wrong.

 ..
 REFERENCE
    The server response is a simple way to essentially re-implement Optional